HKU-HealthAI/BrainVLM/README.md

       ├──patient1_ax t2f.nii.gz
       └──patient1_ax t1c+.nii.gz
 ```
-BrainVLM need 3 parts of input: 1) MRI sequence list (5 MRI sequences); 2) MRI modality information; 3) paitent meta data (Age and gender).

-BrainVLM utilized five core 3D MRI sequences as visual input—T1 (axial or another view), T1c from the same view as T1, T2 (axial or another view), FLAIR (axial or another view), and an additional T1c from a different view than T1.
+BrainVLM requires three inputs: 1) a list of 5 MRI sequences, 2) MRI modality information, and 3) patient metadata (age and gender).
+It uses five core 3D MRI sequences as visual input: T1, T1c (same view as T1), T2, FLAIR, and an additional T1c (different view).

-During inference, BrainVLM will origanize a serise of MRI combination for diagnosis according to the combination construction rule, the final diagnosis is defined by the most frequent prediction in these combinations.
+During inference, BrainVLM organizes MRI combinations based on a construction rule, with the final diagnosis determined by the most frequent prediction.

-To perform the inference process, we need to generate a test JSON file with the same format as example_test.json.
+To run inference, a test JSON file in the same format as example_test.json is required.

-### 2. Origanizing test json file for patient 1.
+### 2. Origanizing test json file.
 For patient1, it has 3 parts: 1) image_list; 2) modality_list; 3) patient metadata (_optional_).
 #### 1) image_list
 The image_list stores combinations of MRI sequences for inference.
 For patient1, the available modalities are axial T1, T2, FLAIR, and T1c+, along with coronal T1c+ and sagittal T1c+.
 Two test combinations have been established according to the combination construction rule, each including the file paths of five .nii.gz files.